 Now Appearing on Godspace: Today We’ve Disappeared?

 So I really did think that my blog stops wouldn’t be quite as often for the next while, but surprise! today I’m also part of Christine Sine’s Return to Our Senses Lenten series.
 And quite ironically, while I’m appearing on Godspace, the title of the post is “Today We’ve Disappeared.”
-Here’s the start of my guest post:
+Here’s my guest post:

 Today We’ve Disappeared